Complexity of Algorithms Group

 • Nashlen Govindasamy

 I am broadly interested in discrete mathematics and theoretical computer science.
-At present, I am a first-year PhD student at Imperial College London and a member of the computational complexity theory group under the supervision of Iddo Tzameret.
+At present, I am a PhD student at Imperial College London and a member of the computational complexity theory group under the supervision of Iddo Tzameret.
 Before this, I did my MSc at the University of Oxford and my BSc at the University of Kwa Zulu-Natal.

 Svyatoslav Griaznov